 Large Batch Crock Pot Marinara Sauce

-Simmer all ingredients in a crock pot on high for 6 hours or 8 hours on low.
-Cool 2 hours and refrigerate.
-Bag and freeze the next day.
+Simmer ingredients in a crock pot on high for 4-6 hours or low for 8 hours Cool 2 hours and refrigerate overnight.
+Bag and freeze in labeled quart size bags next day.
 Thaw 24 hours in a thawing bag or use the cold water method for thawing.

 What meals do you use marinara?